bilgekaan06/Google-K8S-Engine---Server-Status---Frontend-Module/README.md

 Frontend Module and Backend Module
 The frontend module was created using Vue. therefore all dependencies were added package.json file, the backend module was created using Java 11 and the backend module was built using Maven therefore all dependencies were added pom.xml file.

-To establish communication between frontend and backend I used [Axios JavaScript library](https://axios-http.com/docs/intro).
+To establish communication between frontend and backend was used [Axios JavaScript library](https://axios-http.com/docs/intro).